 For the young five-year-old student or for those children who may need an extra year to further develop academically, socially, or emotionally, our transitional classroom may be the perfect option.
 It can serve as the bridge to the more challenging aspects of a full day Kindergarten program.
 With the gift of an extra year, and plenty of individualized attention, children have the opportunity to become leaders in their classes and to become equipped with the skills necessary for success in Kindergarten.

-The concept of a Transitional Kindergarten has recently become popular because it is a great place to promote socialization, hands-on learning, and emergent literacy in both math and language arts.
+The concept of Transitional Kindergarten has gained popularity because it is a great place to promote socialization, hands-on learning, and emergent literacy in both math and language arts.

-Here at Bethlehem, our modified Kindergarten curriculum will be presented at a developmentally appropriate pace.
-This pace allows for more repetition, the extra time needed to digest material, and the ability to clarify concepts not easily understood.
+Here at Bethlehem, our bridged Pre-K/Kindergarten curriculum is presented at a developmentally appropriate pace.
+This pace allows for more repetition, the extra time needed to digest material, and the opportunity to reinforce any concepts not immediately understood.
 As children are able to fully grasp ideas and skills, they experience increased self-confidence.
-Success early in the educational process leads to increased self-confidence, better peer relationships, and encourages each child to ask questions and express their voice.
+Success -- early in the educational process -- leads to increased self-confidence, better peer relationships, and encourages each child to ask questions and express their voice.

 Our afternoon enrichment program from 1-2pm offers an exciting opportunity for children to extend their school day in anticipation of full day kindergarten.
 Registration for this is separate from regular school enrollment.
 This wonderful program is automatically included with 9-3:15 Transitional Kdgn.
 See program details here.